 PhD Chairman of the Department of Pathology & Laboratory Medicine

 Welcome to our department!

 Current foci of research by departmental faculty and students include:

 - disorders of brain development and normal aging

 - disorders of cell cycle and cell signaling in the pathogenesis and progression of colorectal, breast and hematopoietic cancers

 - normal and abnormal immunological responses to infectious agents and environmental toxins and to other stimuli that may be responsible for amyloidosis or autoimmune disease, disorders of control of energy metabolism related to pathogenesis of diabetes mellitus and obesity

 - development of immunotherapies for cancer and infectious diseases

-Graduate training opportunities offered by our department include a doctoral program for PhD and MD/PhD students and a Master of Science program and a one-year Path2Path certification for physicians.
+Graduate training opportunities offered by our department include a doctoral program for PhD and MD/PhD students, a Master of Science program and a one-year Path2Path certification for physicians.